-- F. Successful Challenges - 1.
+- 31.1.
+All targets, except for steel, will be IDPA cardboard targets. - A. All cardboard targets require the same number of shots except as in (B) below - B. One target may require a different number of shots - 31.2 The number of Non-threat targets is unlimited. - A. Non-threats will be indicated by a large X or hands of contrasting color in the visible portion of the target. - 31.3 If a target is placed backwards on a stand, it will be shot and scored as normal. - 31.4 Steel targets - A. Will be calibrated to fall when struck by ammunition with a 105 power factor. - B. Any calibration challenge must be requested prior to the targets being scored. - C. The calibration zone - 1.
+The circular portion of the target, if so structured. - 2.
+Obvious hits below the calibration zone are not subject to challenge - D. If the hit is in question, the benefit goes to the shooter. - E. Should be painted after each shooter. - 1.
+Failure to paint is not cause for a reshoot. - F. Successful Challenges - 1.
 Scoring options - a.
 Reshoot the stage (3.6 A1) - b.
 Accept the stage as shot, with the challenged target scored as having fallen. - G. Unsuccessful Challenges - 1.
 Stage is scored with the challenged target marked as a miss. - 31.5 Challenges on paper targets - A. Pull the target and set it aside. - B. Call the MD, who will determine the scoring. - 1.
-A successful challenge results in the shooter receiving the better score. - 31.6 Steel targets will not be presented at an angle greater than 45 degrees. - A. Freestanding steel targets that rotate beyond 45 degrees but do not fall will be called as a "hit" by the SO - 1.
+A successful challenge results in the shooter receiving the better score. - 31.6 Arbitration - A. May be requested by the competitor if he disagrees with a call - 1.
+Must first follow the chain-of-command. - a.
+SO, CSO, MD - B. Requires a non-refundable \$100 arbitration fee to be paid upfront by the competitor - C. MD will select a committee of three to review the challenge and deliver a decision - 1.
+Committee decision is final - 31.7 Steel targets will not be presented at an angle greater than 45 degrees. - A. Freestanding steel targets that rotate beyond 45 degrees but do not fall will be called as a "hit" by the SO - 1.
 Scored as though the steel fell - 2.
-A reshoot will be offered before targets are scored - 31.7 Portions of targets may be painted black to represent hard cover.
+A reshoot will be offered before targets are scored - 31.8 Portions of targets may be painted black to represent hard cover.
 (See 17.14)